 It is also called Santa Maria, after one of the caravels of Columbus.
 It has an area of 173 sq km (67 sq mi) and a maximum elevation of 640 m (2,100 ft).
 It is one of the islands with the most interesting human history, and one of the earliest to be inhabited.

 Flamingos and green sea turtles nest (December to May) on this island.
-The patapegada or Galápagos petrel, a sea bird which spends most of its life away from land, is found here.
+The patapegada or Galápagos petrel, a sea bird that spends most of its life away from land, is found here.

 At Post Office Bay, where 19th-century whalers kept a wooden barrel that served as a post office, mail could be picked up and delivered to its destinations, mainly Europe and the United States, by ships on their way home.
 At the "Devil's Crown", an underwater volcanic cone and coral formations are found.